khuramhaf/Audio-trimming-in-plain-javaScript/README.md

 # Audio-trimming-in-plain-javaScript
-This is audio trimming app in plain javaScript, HTML and CSS.
-This app will trim the first 10 seconds of your audio. you can check index.html from the src folder.
-Here you will find all the code.
-The server.js file is used to run the index.html at localhost:3000.
-Use an imput audio more than
-10 Second.
-The app will trim the first 10 second from the audio.
-The trimming values are hard coded.
-When you click on cut button the audio will start recording automatically.
-After clicking on the stop button the recording will stop and audio will be downloaded.
+This is a simple audio trimming application built using plain JavaScript, HTML, and CSS.
+It trims the first 10 seconds of an audio file and allows the user to record and download the trimmed audio.
+The user can run the app locally by using the server.js file and accessing it at localhost:3000.
+The trimming is done using channel data and the trimming values are hardcoded.
+The app automatically starts recording after the "cut" button is clicked and stops recording when the "stop" button is clicked.